 Adding a slow-acting second medication — The main options for patients who are well on glucocorticoids, and able (and/or willing) to remain on glucocorticoids while a second slow-acting maintenance medication is introduced, are 6-mercaptopurine (6-MP) or azathioprine (AZA).
 The therapeutic effect of 6-MP or AZA can take three to six months during which attempts can be made to taper glucocorticoids.
 The administration, safety, and monitoring of AZA and 6-MP are discussed in detail separately (See "Azathioprine and 6-mercaptopurine in inflammatory bowel disease".)

 AZA or 6-MP are not good options for patients who are unlikely to comply with regular monitoring, are unwilling to accept the risk of toxicity, or have dysplasia or other indications for colectomy.
-(See "Colorectal cancer surveillance in inflammatory bowel disease" and "Azathioprine and 6-mercaptopurine in inflammatory bowel disease" and "Azathioprine and 6-mercaptopurine in inflammatory bowel disease", section on 'Adverse effects'.)
+(See "Surveillance and management of dysplasia in patients with inflammatory bowel disease" and "Azathioprine and 6-mercaptopurine in inflammatory bowel disease" and "Azathioprine and 6-mercaptopurine in inflammatory bowel disease", section on 'Adverse effects'.)

 Available evidence suggests that 6-MP and AZA improve the likelihood that remission will be maintained in patients with ulcerative colitis that is refractory to steroids and 5-ASA from approximately 40 to 70 percent in patients, and that these drugs will decrease glucocorticoid requirements in approximately 70 percent of patients with glucocorticoid-dependent disease.
 A number of small controlled trials and two meta-analyses have demonstrated that AZA is superior to placebo in maintenance of remission [24-30].
 A 2011 meta-analysis found that AZA was superior to placebo for preventing relapse (RR of relapse 0.60, 95% CI 0.37-0.95) and estimated that approximately four patients would need to be treated to prevent one relapse in patients with ulcerative colitis .
 A 2008 meta-analysis of 286 patients in four randomized trials that had at least 12 months of follow-up concluded that AZA was superior to placebo for maintenance of remission (OR for failure to maintain remission 0.41, 95% CI 0.24-0.70) .